 If you do complete and return this form, you (or the party on whose behalf you are being served) must answer the complaint within thirty (30) days of the date upon which this notice was mailed, which appears below.
 If you fail to do so, judgment by default may be taken against you for the relief demanded in the complaint.

-I declare, under penalty of perjury, that this Notice and Receipt of Summons and Complaint was mailed on (insert date).
+Under penalty of perjury, I declare that this Notice and Receipt of Summons and Complaint was mailed on (insert date).

 Date of Signature